 When initiating any divorce matter, make sure to address digital assets right away.
-Separating digital lives during divorce is crucial to prevent privacy breaches and to make the proceedings go as smoothly as possible.
+Separating digital lives during divorce prevents privacy breaches.

 By Lance Fogarty, Digital Forensics and eDiscovery Expert

 Divorce is never easy.
 At best, it can be complicated; at worst, downright ugly.
 Splitting up assets has always been an unpleasant task, but the advent of technology has intertwined spouses’ lives more than ever before.
 In the past, divorce was more a matter of dividing things like houses, cars, bank accounts, and credit card debt.
 These days, though, we conduct so much of our lives online that the lines quickly become blurred as to who owns what.

 Think about your own online accounts.
 How many of those do you share with your spouse?
 If it ever came time to separate, who would get the Netflix or Alexa account?
 Even if it’s not a matter of ownership, how many of your private accounts does your spouse know the passwords to?
 The same is true for your clients.
 Our digital lives run much deeper than many of us realize on first thought.
 Going through a divorce in today’s technological age requires serious consideration of what each party’s digital life entails and the corresponding privacy concerns at risk when a marriage ends.